 Two authors independently screened search results and assessed the full texts of potentially relevant studies for inclusion.
 Data were extracted and methodological quality was examined.
-Due to variability in the intervention types investigated, a pooled analysis was not appropriate.
+Due to variability in the types of interventions investigated, a pooled analysis was not appropriate.